giardim/SPACE/src/space-manual/src/sorting-2d.md

 Lets copy our program above and modify it to save the indicies of the bubble sort.

-# someone pls check the indicies are correct

 	#include <iostream>
 	#include <algorithm>